Personal Injuries Proceedings and Other Legislation Amendment Bill 2022

 11.52 amHon.
 G GRACESupports

-Strongly supported the bill as Minister for Industrial Relations, highlighting Queensland as the first workers compensation scheme to legislate against claim farming and the extension to five years for terminal illness benefits.
+Strongly supported the bill as Minister for Industrial Relations, emphasising Queensland would be the first workers compensation scheme to legislate against claim farming and defending the government's record on workers compensation.

 12.15 pmMr RUSSOSupports